 Phoebe Dynevor plays Daphne Bridgerton, the young debutante who bursts on to the scene as the latest addition to the marriage mart, while Jonathan Bailey (Broadchurch) plays Anthony Bridgerton, the eldest sibling and head of the family since the death of his father.

 Luke Newton stars as Colin Bridgerton, a pleasant young man who becomes infatuated with a young woman newly arrived to London.
 Claudia Jessie (Line of Duty and Vanity Fair) plays Eloise Bridgerton, a rebellious sibling who has ambitions beyond marriage.

-Luke Thompson will play Benedict Bridgerton, the second eldest of the siblings, Will Tilson stars as Gregory Bridgerton, a "terror with a heart of gold" and Florence Hunt will play Hyacinth Bridgerton, the youngest Bridgerton sibling.
+Luke Thompson plays Benedict Bridgerton, the second eldest of the siblings, Will Tilson stars as Gregory Bridgerton, a 'terror with a heart of gold' and Florence Hunt plays Hyacinth Bridgerton, the youngest Bridgerton sibling.

 Polly Walker (Line of Duty) plays Lady Portia Featherington, an ambitious mother who is determined to see her daughters wed the most impressive suitors, while Ben Miller will play Lord Featherington, the lecherous lord who is not well respected in high society.

 Nicola Coughlan (Derry Girls) plays Penelope Featherington, a young girl with a sharp wit and a kind heart who’s misunderstood by her family, while Ruby Barker plays Marina Thompson, who has been sent from the country to live with her cousins, the Featheringtons.

 Harriet Cains plays Philipa Featherington, the middle Featherington child, who is hellbent on finding herself a husband and Bessie Carter plays Prudence Featherington, the eldest female in the family, who is enduring her third season on the marriage mart.